How to become a teacher – which route is best for you?

 - Provider-Led is a SCITT (School Centred Initial Teacher Training), a partnership of schools offering training who are accredited by the DfE

 - School Direct Training is offered by schools, working in partnership with a SCITT or University

-Provider-led training routes charge fees and are not able to offer salaried courses.
+Provider-led training routes charge fees and do not offer salaried courses.

-So what’s the difference between a School Direct Salaried Route and a Graduate Apprenticeship?
+So what is a School Direct Salaried Route into teaching?